alexshadowolex/Spotify-Bot/README.md

     -> UpdateProperties.jar
     -> Spotify-Bot.jar
 ````
 During the setup process, you will need to execute those jars in a specific order.
-Execute them from that location.
+Execute them from the same location.
 <br><br>
 #### Set Up Project Structure
 First we need to set up the project structure.
 Execute the newest version of the file SetupProject.jar.<br>